Community-RAD/Rules_Archival_Description/index.md

 ---
 layout: home
-title: "Community Rules for Archival Description (RAD)"
+title: "Welcome to the Community Rules for Archival Description (RAD)"
 permalink: /
 ---